Building a sustainable democracy in Libya

 “Deepening people’s understanding of democratic principles and processes, and their application in elections and constitution making processes is a priority today in Libya,” said UNDP Programme Analyst Amal El-Mograbi.
 “This course integrates people and indirectly helps with promoting reconciliation— some of the participants who come from all over Libya are actual Thuwar (Arabic for 17th February revolutionaries).”

 After completing a supervised practice period where they use their newly acquired training skills in civic education, apprentice instructors receive their full certification.
 Certified instructors can work later as BRIDGE trainers in Libya and in the Arab Region.

 Khadija and her fellow trainees have created a BRIDGE Libya Facebook page and are very actively sharing ideas through it and planning their next steps.

 “We are happy to have completed this first ever BRIDGE training in Libya at this important juncture,” said UNDP Libya Country Director Eric Overvest.
-“Civil society organizations, a number of ministries and the High National Elections Commission are already clamoring for their training skills in order to get more expertise on democratic transition.”
+“Civil society organizations, a number of ministries and the High National Elections Commission are already clamouring for their training skills in order to get more expertise on democratic transition.”

-Trained instructors will soon provide two- to three- day civic education courses for up to 10,000 students through a network of training centers in 10 universities across Libya.
+Trained instructors will soon provide two- to three- day civic education courses for up to 10,000 students through a network of training centres in 10 universities across Libya.
 They will also, through the High National Elections Commission, be able to work as volunteers in voter education campaigns.